taarushv/simple-arbitrage/README.md

 ### ArbV2 Bot

+Edit: This repo is no longer maintainted.
+It has packages that have been since been found to be vulnerable.
+Only use this for educational purposes.

 **Model**: Placing orders below `market price` (price at Exchange B) on Exchange A and constantly maintaining the 25bps spread.
 Waits until order is filled to instantly capture the spread profits.